rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

                n6 n7 n8 n9
 ```

-If `n5` is turned into an inactive container node to hold the nodes that are
+If `n5` is turned into an inactive container node that holds the nodes which are
 subsequent to it (i.e. no longer a sectioning node), then that node will still
 be associated with `s4`.
 Consequently, and due to implicit associations, all
 nodes descendant to `n5` (i.e. `n6-9`) are automatically loosely associated